WAIFS AND UNSUNG HEROES;

 troubled or tragic when you met?
 Did this later seem incongruent

-with her job title or responsibilities?
-The Waif's duality lets
+with her job title or work responsibilities?
+The Waif's duality

-her be independent in her world, but incompetent or frail
+lets her be independent in her world, but incompetent

-in yours.
-How else, could you get to be her Savior?
+or frail in yours.
+How else, could she get you to

 Perhaps in contrast to other